Single-frame super-resolution via Sparse Point Optimization: Discussion

 Conventional deconvolution methods such as Wiener or Richardson-Lucy (RL), often amplify noise during the reconstruction (Supplementary Note 1.2).
 In contrast, SPOT formulates image reconstruction as a least-squares optimization, where a non-negativity constraint effectively suppresses artifact propagation (Supplementary Note 1.4).
 To address the high computational cost when processing large-scale images, SPOT uses a block-wise processing strategy (Supplementary Note 1.5).
 When the block size exceeds four times the full width at half maximum (FWHM) of the PSF, the reconstructed results closely match those from full-image processing, while computation speed is significantly accelerated (Supplementary Note 5.3).

 Like many SR methods, SPOT requires prior knowledge of the PSF’s FWHM.
 Although theoretical estimates can be derived from system parameters\cite{zhang2007gaussian}, built-in post-processing operations in SR microscopy sometimes make the actual PSF unpredictable.
 In practice, the FWHM of fine structures in raw images can also be directly measured as an initial estimate.
 For SPOT to achieve a resolution of 120 nm, the PSF estimate can tolerate up to 30\% deviation.
 However, for a finer resolution of 30 nm, the tolerance drops to 5\% (Supplementary Note 5.1).
 Additionally, SPOT requires tuning a regularization parameter $\lambda$, which balances structural continuity and achievable resolution (Supplementary Note 5.2).
 A detailed parameter tuning workflow is provided in Supplementary Note 5.4.
+Sub-pixel resolution arises from solving the reconstruction in a higher-dimensional space as an underdetermined problem, rather than from simple image-domain interpolation.
+Under super-resolution conditions, this formulation achieves superior quantitative performance compared to conventional image upsampling followed by SPOT with amp = 1 (Supplementary Note 6.4).

 In this work, we present a generalizable framework that realizes SR reconstruction across different imaging modalities.
 Unlike task-specific SR methods, our method provides a unified solution for both high- and low-SNR images (Supplementary Note 2.5).
 For high-SNR images, SPOT achieves 30 nm resolution, the highest reported for Airyscan and SIM to our knowledge.
 In low-SNR cases, we introduce a preprocessing module (SRB) to suppress background noise, followed by SPOT.
 For multiple captured images, we propose the USR algorithm to normalize images and generate an image stack, fully leveraging all image information to achieve optimal resolution.
 For SMLM datasets, our method achieves competitive resolution even in dense fluorescence labeling.
 This modular strategy enables SPOT to be flexibly adapted to various imaging modalities, including Airyscan, SIM, SMLM and TIRF (Supplementary Note 7), consistently improving resolution and structure clarity.
 Overall, our framework offers a practical and scalable approach for fluorescence image enhancement.